-- (c) A final decision by the [Attorney General] on a request under subsection (b), or a failure to decide within 180 days of the filing of a request, may be appealed to [the appropriate state court] as provided for in [the state's equivalent of 5 U.S.C.
-Section 706]. - (d) Not later than [180 days after the effective date of this [Act]], the [Attorney General] shall adopt regulations under [the state's administrative procedures act] to establish a procedure for recognition of voluntary consensus standards under this [Act]. - (e) A voluntary consensus standard recognized by any member state in an interstate compact under Section 14 shall be deemed recognized under this Section. - (f) The [Attorney General] may recognize a voluntary consensus standard if the [Attorney General] of another state has recognized the standard under a law substantially similar to this [Act]. - (g) The General Data Protection Regulation (EU), the California Consumer Privacy Act, and any other substantially similar privacy framework that the [Attorney General] determines to be substantially similar to, or more protective than, this [Act] shall be recognized as a voluntary consensus standard.
-A firm that voluntarily complies with these laws will be in compliance with this act. - (h) The [Attorney General] may adopt a regulation under [the state's administrative procedures act] to set a fee to be charged any person that makes a request under subsection (b).
-The fee must reasonably reflect the costs expected to be incurred by the [Attorney General] acting on a request under subsection (b).

-SECTION 14.
-INTERSTATE COMPACT FOR RECOGNITION OF VOLUNTARY CONSENSUS STANDARDS.
+Commented [HJ60]: Is the AG bound by this restriction as well in reviewing the standard, request and state the reasons for the decision.
+1 2 (c) A final decision by the [Attorney General] on a request under subsection (b), or a failure to decide within 180 days of the filing of a request, may be appealed to [the appropriate state 3 court] as provided for in [the state's equivalent of 5 U.S.C.
+Section 706].
+4 5 (d) Not later than [180 days after the effective date of this [Act]], the [Attorney General] shall adopt regulations under [the state's administrative procedures act] to establish a procedure for 6 7 recognition of voluntary consensus standards under this [Act].
+8 (e) A voluntary consensus standard recognized by any member state in an interstate compact 9 under Section 14 shall be deemed recognized under this Section.
+10 (f) The [Attorney General] may recognize a voluntary consensus standard if the [Attorney 11 General] of another state has recognized the standard under a law substantially similar to this [Act].
+12 (g) The General Data Protection Regulation (EU), the California Consumer Privacy Act, and 13 any other substantially similar privacy framework that the [Attorney General] determines to be substantially similar to, or more protective than, this [Act] constitute and shall be recognized by the Attorney General as a voluntary consensus standard.
+A firm that voluntarily complies with these laws will be in compliance with this 16 act.
+17 (h) The [Attorney General] may adopt a regulation under [the state's administrative 18 procedures act] to set a fee to be charged any person that makes a request under subsection (b).
+The 19 fee must reasonably reflect the costs expected to be incurred by the [Attorney General] acting on a 20 request under subsection (b).
+21 SECTION 14.
+INTERSTATE COMPACT FOR RECOGNITION OF